 To request access for a student completing an incomplete, please open a ticket through the service portal with the following information:

 - Course & CRN (ex: WR 121:23544)

 - Student & DuckID/Email (ex: Puddles Duck - firstname.lastname@example.org)

 - Time frame for access: (ex: please provide Puddles access to the course until June 30th, 2017).

-If you have any questions or would like more information, please don't hesitate to contact our office at LMSemail@example.com or 541-346-1942.
+If you have any questions or would like more information, please don't hesitate to ask a question through the service portal or call 541-346-1942.

 Canvas course shells are created by Banner when the official course offerings for that term are published by the Office of the Registrar.
 Generally, course offerings are made available on the Friday of Week 5 of the previous term.
 For example, Spring term course offerings will be published on the Friday of Winter term's Week 5.
 When course offerings are published, courses will be provisioned in Banner and course shells are initiated in Canvas.
 Typically by Monday, of Week 6, the next term's course shells will be ready to go!